 - Psoriatic arthritis

-- Crystal deposition disorders, gout and pseudogout
+- Crystal deposition disorders, gout, and pseudogout

 - Lyme disease